Moonstroke/nprops/README.md

 8. No exclamation mark as comment character

-	In the same vein, the class only recognizes one character to denote a comment line, the most widespread of the two: the hash sign.
-This maintains immediate interoperability with usual scripting languages, although this is not a goal of the project.
+	In the same vein, the class only recognizes one character to denote a comment line, the hash sign.
+This maintains	immediate interoperability with usual scripting languages (although this is not a goal of the project).

 9. No silent discard of non-escaping backslashes

 	Simply ignoring backslashes that are not part of an escape sequence is one of the most decried features of the standard `Properties` class.
-This one instead considers them to be malformed input and fails loudly.
+The class instead considers them to be malformed input and fails loudly.